What is Anaerobic Exercise?

 - Cross-Country Skiing

 Is Anaerobic Exercise Bad for You?

-Anaerobic exercise with high intensity training can be stressful on the cardiovascular and respiratory system as well as the metabolic systems.
+Anaerobic exercise with high-intensity training can be stressful on the cardiovascular and respiratory systems and the metabolic systems.
 If you have a history of cardiac or metabolic (such as kidney, adrenal gland, or pancreatic issues), it is important to speak to your physician before beginning an aerobic or anaerobic exercise program.

 What is the Benefit of Anaerobic Training?

 Anaerobic training is a crucial part of conditioning and sports training.
 Interval and high-intensity training improve performance and endurance with athletic activity.
-Some of the major benefits of anaerobic exercise are:
+Some of the major benefits of anaerobic exercise are increased: